 The truth is that we were never promised marriage.
 But married or single, our greatest calling is to serve God.
 1 Corinthians 7:32-35 tells us that if we are not married, we have one less thing we should be worried about.

-As single parents, we have double the worries of parenting as both mom and dad at times.
+Single parents have double the worries of parenting as both mom and dad at times.
 However, we aren’t concerned about pleasing a spouse.

 More scripture useful for single parents